 This course will introduce students to fundamental working concepts for comfort heating such as: oil burner parts, warm air heating installations, basic duct work, furnace and boiler controls and wiring, combustion analysis, heating mediums with a major concentration in hot water (hydronic) heat and radiant heat installations.
-The topics that will be included will be: hydronic (hot water) heating sources and emitters, hydronic piping arrangements, and electrical component wiring and control devices.
+The topics will be: hydronic (hot water) heating sources and emitters, hydronic piping arrangements, and electrical component wiring and control devices.